-whether the goals, benchmarks, and timetable in the turnaround plan for each of the district's Level 4 schools, if any, are being met; and
+whether the goals, benchmarks, and timetable in the turnaround plan for each of the district's underperforming schools, if any, are being met; and

-if the district has a Level 4 District Plan pursuant to 2.08(c), whether its goals, benchmarks, and timetable are being met; and
+if the district has an Underperforming District Plan pursuant to 603 CMR 2.08(c), whether its goals, benchmarks, and timetable are being met; and

 (c) an individual or team to conduct monitoring site visits to the district or its schools.

-(5) Turnaround plans for Level 4 schools
+(5) Turnaround plans for underperforming schools

-(a) The turnaround plan developed for each school placed in Level 4 shall:
+(a) The turnaround plan developed for each school designated as underperforming shall:

 be authorized, pursuant to M.G.L. c.
-69, s. § 1J(j), for a period of up to three years, and remain in effect until the statutory process to develop any new, modified, or renewed turnaround plan has been completed, or the school has been removed from Level 4;
+69, s. § 1J(j), for a period of up to three years, and remain in effect until the statutory process to develop any new, modified, or renewed turnaround plan has been completed, or the school has been removed from underperforming status;

 fulfill the other requirements of M.G.L. c.
 69, § 1J;

-provide for the implementation of the conditions for school effectiveness in 603 CMR 2.03(4)(b);
+provide for the implementation of the standards and indicators published pursuant to 603 CMR 2.03(6)(a) and (b);

 include benchmarks by which to measure progress toward the annual goals included in the plan pursuant to M.G.L. c.
-69, § 1J, and the conditions for school effectiveness, and a timetable for achieving those benchmarks;
+69, § 1J, and the standards and indicators, and a timetable for achieving those benchmarks;

 include descriptions of the assistance to be provided by the Department in support of the action steps in the plan, as agreed on by the Department and the superintendent, subject to the availability of resources for the Department to provide the assistance; and